yotick/CISEW-JSTARS-2024/README.md

 # CISEW-JSTARS-2024

+The project operates under the framework of PyTorch.

 For training, please run the train.py file.
 For testing, use the test_RS.py file for reduced-scale images and the test_lu_full.py file for full-scale images.
 If the images are too large, you can use the test_lu_full_crop.py file instead.

 We would be pleased if you can cite this paper, and please refer to: